To get a title for an old camper

 Do All RVs Need a Title?

-Yes, all campers will need a title if you plan to travel in it.
+Yes, all campers will need a title if they plan to travel in it.

 A title is proof of ownership, which alleviates any hassles if you ever get questions about the camper.